bjj924/HBWebApi/README.md

 HBWebApi.Repository (EF methods)
 HBWebApi.Domain.Test (Test for the Business layer)
 ```
- **There has been a problem with the naming of the csproj of the HBWebApi.Domain and HBWebApi.Entities, in the solution of the proyect in visual studio they look OK, but in the folders, we can see that are references as Business and Entities**
+ **There has been a problem with the naming of the csproj of the HBWebApi.Domain and HBWebApi.Entities, in the solution of the project in visual studio they look OK, but in the folders, we can see that are references as Business and Entities.**

 ## Points to resolve